spryker/spryker-docs/_includes/pbc/all/install-features/202304.0/marketplace/install-the-marketplace-product-offer-feature.md

 {% info_block warningBox "Verification" %}

-Make sure that in the navigation menu of the Back Office, you can see the **Marketplace->Offers** menu item.
+In the Back Office, make sure that in **Marketplace*, the **Offers** menu item is displayed.

 {% endinfo_block %}

 ## Install feature frontend

-Follow the steps below to install the Marketplace Product Offer feature front end.
+Follow the steps below to install the Marketplace Product Offer feature frontend.

 ### Prerequisites